anttihaap/distributed-backup-system/REPORT.md

 ### Communication

-The messaging between the nodes (e.g. proposing a contract for multiple nodes in the network) is conducted with UDP.
-The file transfer is done over TCP for reliability.
+The messaging between the nodes (e.g. proposing a contract for nodes in the network, nodes joining the network) is conducted with UDP.
+The file transfer is done over TCP connection for reliability.
 Messages are passed clockwise in the ring when a new node joins.
 When the address of the receiving node is known (e.g. file's backup nodes), messages are sent directly between the two nodes.
-PING messages are multicast to all nodes.
+PING messages (for refreshing node state) are multicast to all nodes.

 #### Joining the network:

 In order to join the network, the address and port of some node already in the network has to be known.
-The network has a messaging protocol with the following message strings:
+The network uses a messaging protocol with the following message strings:

-    JOIN:nodeId:host:port                               The joining node sends JOIN to a node that it knows in the network ACK_JOIN:nodeId:host:port:predId:predHost:predPort  A node that accepts JOIN sends ACK_JOIN to the joining node NOTIFY:nodeId:host:port                             The joining node sends NOTIFY to its new predecessor NEW_NODE:nodeId:host:port                           Will be passed around the ring after the new node has joined
+    JOIN:nodeId:host:port                               The joining node (nodeId) sends JOIN to a node that it knows in the network.
+    ACK_JOIN:nodeId:host:port:predId:predHost:predPort  A node that accepts JOIN (nodeId) sends ACK_JOIN to the joining node NOTIFY:nodeId:host:port                             The joining node (nodeId) sends NOTIFY to its new predecessor NEW_NODE:nodeId:host:port                           This message will be passed around the ring after the new node (nodeId) has joined

 When a node wants to join the network it sends a JOIN message to a node that it knows in the network.
 The JOIN message is passed clockwise in the network from smaller nodeId value to greater until the right place is found.
 The node that will be the successor to the new node sends an ACK_JOIN to the joining node with information about its current predecessor.
 It also updates the new node to its predecessor.